mlabuda2/nf-tower-docs/docs/faqs.md

 **<p data-question>Q: How do I make my Nextflow pipelines more resilient to VM preemption?</p>**

-Running your pipelines on on preemptible VMs provides significant cost savings but increases the likelihood that a task will be interrupted before completion.
+Running your pipelines on preemptible VMs provides significant cost savings but increases the likelihood that a task will be interrupted before completion.
 It is a recommended best practice to implement a retry strategy when you encounter [exit codes](https://cloud.google.com/life-sciences/docs/troubleshooting#retrying_after_encountering_errors) that are commonly related to preemption.
 Example:

 ```config
 process {